Alfred Rosenberg: Wartime activities

-Reich Minister Alfred Rosenberg speaks during the 1942 funeral ceremony of Gauleiter Karl Roever.
+Reich Minister Alfred Rosenberg speaks during the 1942 funeral ceremony of Karl Roever.

 Rosenberg hosted in an official capacity such individuals as Vidkun Quisling.

-In 1940 Rosenberg was made head of the Hohe Schule (literally "high school", but the German phrase refers to a college), the Centre of National Socialist Ideological and Educational Research, out of which the Einsatzstab Reichsleiter Rosenberg (Reichsleiter Rosenberg Taskforce) developed for the purpose of looting art and cultural goods.
+In 1940 Rosenberg was made head of the (lit. 'high school', but the German phrase refers to a college), the Centre of National Socialist Ideological and Educational Research, out of which the developed for the purpose of looting art and cultural goods.
 The ERR were especially active in Paris in looting art stolen from famous Jewish families such as the Rothschilds and that of Paul Rosenberg.
 Hermann Göring used the ERR to collect art for his own personal gratification.

-He created a "Special Task Force for Music" (Sonderstab Musik) to collect the best musical instruments and scores for use in a university to be built in Hitler's home town of Linz, Austria.
-The orders given to the Sonderstab Musik were to loot all forms of Jewish property in Germany and of those found in any country taken over by the German army, and any musical instruments or scores were to be immediately shipped to Berlin.
+He created a "Special Task Force for Music" to collect the best musical instruments and scores for use in a university to be built in Hitler's home town of Linz, Austria.
+The orders given to the were to loot all forms of Jewish property in Germany and of those found in any country taken over by the German army, and any musical instruments or scores were to be immediately shipped to Berlin.